OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ##### With Source Code

 #####Android Permissions

 Permissions should be checked if they are really need within the App.
 For example in order for an Activity to load a web page into a WebView the INTERNET permission in the Android Manifest file is needed.

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 ```

+During using the app while testing it, certain permissions might seem optional, but there might be valid reasons for them.
+Therefore, the identified permissions in the Manifest should be extracted and it should be verified with the developer(s) together if all permissions are needed.

 #####Custom Permissions

 **TODO** Test case to evaluate custom Permissions

 ##### Without Source Code

-To review application permissions via Android Manifest file, the APK file will need to be unpack with apktool.
-It will then generate a folder that contains AndroidManifest file.
+To review application permissions via Android Manifest file, the APK file will need to be unpacked with apktool.
+It will then generate a folder that contains the AndroidManifest file.

 ```bash
 $apktool d test.apk